Arcadia-Science/noveltree/README.md

 With orthogroups/gene families inferred, `NovelTree` will summarize each orthogroup on the basis of their taxonomic and copy number distribution, quantifying the number of species/clades included in each, as well as the mean per-species copy number.
 These summaries facilitate 'filtering' for sufficiently conserved/computationally tractable gene families for downstream phylogenetic analysis.
 In other words, it may be best, depending on use-case, to avoid excessively small (e.g. < 4 species) or large gene families (e.g. > 50 species and mean copy # of 20 - this upper limit will depend on available computational resources) for the purpose of this workflow.
 We filter to produce two subsets: a conservative set for species tree inference (e.g. >= 4 species, mean copy \# <= 5), and one for which only gene family trees will be inferred (e.g. >= 4 species, mean copy \# <= 10).

-For both subsets, `NovelTree` subsequently infers multiple sequences alignments (using [`MAFFT`](https://mafft.cbrc.jp/alignment/software/)), trim these alignments for gappy/uninformative regions (using [`ClipKIT`](https://jlsteenwyk.com/ClipKIT/)), and infer gene-family trees using [`IQ-TREE`](http://www.iqtree.org/) under a specified model of amino acid substitution (e.g. LG+F+G4).
+For both subsets, `NovelTree` subsequently infers cleaned multiple sequences alignments (using [`WITCH`](https://github.com/c5shen/WITCH)) and gene-family trees using [`FastTree2`](http://www.microbesonline.org/fasttree/).

-Using the first conservatively sized subset of gene family trees, `NovelTree` infers a starting, unrooted species tree using [`Asteroid`](https://github.com/BenoitMorel/Asteroid).
-This starting species tree is provided along with each gene family tree and corresponding multiple sequence alignment to [`SpeciesRax`](https://github.com/BenoitMorel/GeneRax/wiki/SpeciesRax), which roots the species tree reconciling the topology of the species tree with each gene family tree under a model of gene duplication, loss and transfer.
+Using the first conservatively sized subset of gene family trees, `NovelTree` infers a starting, unrooted species tree using [`Asteroid`](https://github.com/BenoitMorel/Asteroid), a highly computationally efficient method.
+In parallel, a second species tree is inferred using [`SpeciesRax`](https://github.com/BenoitMorel/GeneRax/wiki/SpeciesRax), which roots the species tree reconciling the topology of the species tree with each gene family tree under a model of gene duplication, loss and transfer.

-Using this improved species tree, `NovelTree` then uses [`GeneRax`](https://github.com/BenoitMorel/GeneRax) for both subsets of gene families, reconciling them with the species tree and inferring rates (and per-species event counts) of gene duplication, transfer and loss for each gene family.
+Using this improved species tree, `NovelTree` then uses [`GeneRax`](https://github.com/BenoitMorel/GeneRax) for both subsets of gene families, reconciling them with the species tree and inferring rates (and per-species event counts) of gene duplication, transfer and loss for each gene family and each species, using both the per-family, and per-species models.

 With the rooted species tree inferred, `NovelTree` uses [`OrthoFinder`](https://github.com/davidemms/OrthoFinder) one final time to parse each orthogroup/gene family into phylogenetically hierarchical orthogroups.